 (A) Dental health resource shortage areas shall include the following:

-(1) A geographic area, facility (including federally qualified health centers), or population group in this state that has been designated by the United States secretary of health and human services as a dental health manpower shortage area under Title III of the "Public Health Services Act,'" 58 Stat.
-682 (1944), 42 U.S.C.
-201 , as amended (1981).
+(1) A geographic area, facility (including federally qualified health centers), or population group in this state that has been designated by the United States secretary of health and human services as a dental health professional shortage area under 42 C.F.R. in accordance with Appendix B to 42 C.F.R.
+Part 5 (1993).

 (2) A geographic area, one or more facilities within a particular area or a population group within a particular area which: